michaelcoe/python-data-anonimization/index.md

 site: sandpaper::sandpaper_site
 ---

-This lesson is an introduction to programming in Python 3 for people with little or no previous programming experience.
-It uses anonymization of data as its motivating example and is designed to be used in both [Data Carpentry][dc-lessons] and [Software Carpentry][swc-lessons] workshops.
-The python introduction and data are copied from the [Python-Novice-Gapminder][python-novice-gapminder] Software Carpentry lessons.
-For a more indepth introduction to plotting, please see that lesson.
+This lesson is an introduction to anonymization of data using Python 3 and [Arx-Data Anonymization Tool][Arx-software] (Arx).
+The lessons assume you have prior knownledge of Python 3 but you don't need prior knowledge of Arx.
 This lesson references [JupyterLab][jupyterlab] but can be taught using alternative Python 3 interpreters as well (e.g., repl.it, Anaconda).

 ::::::::::::::::::::::::::::::::::::::::::  prereq